 The Phonics Toolkit Online Resources – find links to all resources and posts here, including Pinterest boards, Symbaloos and the Quizlet app.
 You may also want to check out 10 Steps to Reading, which includes links to my favorite free online resources for learning phonics.
 There is a downloadable pdf version.

 More Free Phonics Resources at the Super Tutor Tools Store at Teachers Pay Teachers:

 - Bookmark Set Freebie – These bookmarks include Write the Pattern activities for many Phonics Patterns.

 - Pattern Chart Set Freebie – These can be used as sort mats, posters, or printed on business cards for other sorts.
-Credits: quite a few illustrations from artist Mark A Hicks who contributed to Discovery Education Clipart.
-Sources for others at Pinterest.
+Credits: Some artwork copyrighted by Mark A Hicks, illustrator, www.MARKiX.net.
+Used with permission.
+Sources for other graphics at Pinterest.